February 10, 2012 By ©2007-2012Author - Licensed Electrical Contractor Filed under Volt Readings

 Dave’s Reply:

-Thanks for your electrical question Roy.
+Thanks for your electrical troubleshooting question Roy.

-Looking at the Causes of Incorrect Voltage Readings at an Electrical Service Panel
+The Causes of Incorrect Voltage Readings at an Electrical Service Panel

 Continued Discussion, Electrician to Electrician, Roy’s Reply: